“Must do more on reform,” IMF assessment team tells Kyiv

-The International Monetary Fund (IMF) remote assessment ended on February 13 saying Ukraine must show more progress on reform to secure a new tranche under a $5bn stand-by agreement (SBA) with the international lender, according to the Fund's representative.
+The International Monetary Fund's (IMF) remote assessment ended on February 13, saying Ukraine must show more progress on reform to secure a new tranche under a $5bn stand-by agreement (SBA) with the international lender, according to the Fund's representative.

 "Discussions will continue," representative Goesta Ljungman said in a statement, after the fund's mission held talks with Ukraine officials, as cited by RFE/RL.